-The Africa-EU Partnership on Peace and Security
+The African-EU Peace and Security Partnership contains three priority actions:

-The Peace and Security Partnership has three priority actions: to enhance dialogue on challenges to peace and security, full operationalisation of the African Peace and Security Architecture (APSA), and predictable funding for African-led peace support operations.
+- 1) to enhance dialogue on challenges to peace and security, - 2) full operationalisation of the African Peace and Security Architecture (APSA), and - 3) predictable funding for African-led peace support operations.

 As noted above, the Council is the lead institution on the EU side.
 In addition, different actors are leading the work on the different priority actions.
 The European Commission and the Presidency are leading the work on dialogue.
 As regards the APSA, France is leading on military aspects, and Italy on civilian and police aspects.
 As regards funding for PSO, the leaders are the Commission and the UK.
 The EU IT on peace and security began its work in 2008, whereas the thematic JEG planned to hold its second meeting in April 2009.
 On the African side, Algeria is the lead country, along with the AUC.